jump-dev/Convex.jl/README.md

 solve!(problem)
 ```

-After the problem is solved, the status can be checked by `problem.status`, which can be `solved`, `primal infeasible, `dual infeasible`, `max iterations reached` or `numerical problems in solver`.
-If the status is `solved`, `problem.optval` will have the optimum value of the problem.
+After the problem is solved, the status can be checked by `problem.status`, which can be `:Optimal`, `:Infeasible`, `:Unbounded`, `:Indeterminate` or `:Error`.
+If the status is `:Optimal`, `problem.optval` will have the optimum value of the problem.
 Each variable has a `value` that can be used to access the variables optimum value.
-The optimum value of expressions can also be found by calling the `evaluate()` function of the expression as follows: `expr.evaluate()`.
-The dual values are stored with the respective constraints and can be accessed as `problem.constraints[idx].dual_value`.
+The optimum value of expressions can also be found by calling the `evaluate()` function of the expression as follows: `evaluate(expr)`. <!--The dual values are stored with the respective constraints and can be accessed as `problem.constraints[idx].dual_value`.-->

 ## Supported operations